jdyeakel/2024_PredSizeDiet/README.md

 ### References

 *   Anyonge, W. & Roman, C. (2006).
-New body mass estimates for Canis dirus, the extinct Pleistocene dire wolf.
+New body mass estimates for *Canis dirus*, the extinct Pleistocene dire wolf.
 Journal of Vertebrate Paleontology, 26(1), 209-212.

 *   Carbone, C., and J. L. Gittleman.
 (2002).
 A common rule for the scaling of carnivore density.
 Science, 295, 2273-2276.